-The Apostle Peter responded to the council by saying, “We must obey God rather than men.”
-The council were enraged and they wanted to execute the Apostles.
+The Apostle Peter responded by saying, “We must obey God rather than men.”
+The council were enraged.
+They wanted to execute the Apostles.
 But a Pharisee in the council named Gamaliel, a teacher of the law held in honor by all the people, stood up and said:

 Men of Israel, take care what you are about to do with these men.
 For before these days Theudas rose up, claiming to be somebody, and a number of men, about four hundred, joined him.
 He was killed, and all who followed him were dispersed and came to nothing.
 After him Judas the Galilean rose up in the days of the census and drew away some of the people after him.
 He too perished, and all who followed him were scattered.